 To get life insurance coverage, you must first begin some type of treatment for Hepatitis.
 The treatment regimen can make you qualify for life insurance approval at a later date.

 #7.
 A History of Cancer

 Having a history of cancer puts you in a high-risk category in life insurance.
-Your life insurance approval or decline will depend on the type of cancer that you have and how long you had been in remission.
+Your life insurance approval or decline will depend on your cancer type and how long you have been in remission.

-Skin cancer is viewed as a less severe form of cancer which is typically approved by life insurance companies.
-The more severe types of cancer like breast cancer and lung cancer may cause a decline.
+Skin cancer is viewed as a less severe form of cancer that life insurance companies typically approve.
+The more severe types of cancer, like breast cancer and lung cancer, may cause a decline.

 #8.
 HIV or AIDS

 Even though survival rates for HIV or AIDS have improved over the years, some life insurance companies still consider them as high risk and may deny your application.
 We know of a few life insurance companies that look favorably to HIV patients, and those are the companies that you need to apply to.